ElemeFE/element/examples/docs/es/statistic.md

     methods: {
       hilarity() {
         this.$notify({
-          title: 'Prompt',
+          title: "Prompt",
+          message:
-          message: "Time is up, do you know that an inch of gold can't buy an inch of time?",
+            "Time is up, do you know that an inch of gold can't buy an inch of time?",
           duration: 0,
         });
       },